 Part-Goodfellas self-aware crime epic, part-Fahrenheit 9/11 true-life horror story, Vice’s form is more interesting than its muddled story and heavy use of prosthetics.
 The film focuses on the life and political career of Dick Cheney (Christian Bale), charting his rise in American politics and subsequent influence on the Bush administration.

 Much of The Big Short’s stylistic calling cards can be found in Vice and are amped up to an almost parodic level – pop music, freeze-frames, title cards, narration, direct address and library footage are weaved in and out of the more traditional fourth-wall-intact scenes to a dizzying and almost overwhelming effect.
-Editor Hank Corwin, no stranger to a political epic, does an admirable job of wrestling this barrage of ideas into a semi-coherent biopic/audiovisual essay hybrid.
-It’s clear that off of the success of The Big Short McKay lacked an objective middle-man to tell him not to throw every available idea at the screen – where were you this time Randolph?
-The constant, undiluted interjections actually serve to make the plot less clear.
+Editor Hank Corwin, no stranger to a political epic, does an admirable job of wrestling this barrage of ideas into a semi-coherent biopic/video essay hybrid.
+It’s clear that off of the success of The Big Short, McKay lacked an objective middle-man to tell him not to throw every available idea at the screen – the constant, undiluted interjections actually serve to make the plot less clear.
+Where were you this time Randolph?

 The over-packed clunkiness of Vice is a shame, because there are some very effective allusions buried in this mind-dump of a film.
 Notable scenes include a bedroom Macbeth homage between Dick and Lynne Cheney (Amy Adams), the fishing/seduction of Bush (Sam Rockwell), and the (spoilerific) payoff of Jesse Plemons’ narrator character.
 Eagle-eyed viewers will also notice brief shots of the actors corpsing during some scenes, as if the politics of power is a laughing matter.
-Although, these are small moments that are a frustrating display of where this film could have gone.
+These, however, are small moments and a frustrating display of where this film could have gone.

 Despite Vice‘s incoherency, there are plenty of strong performances by an ensemble of McKay regulars.
 They are all overshadowed, however, by the admittedly incredible transformation of Bale as Cheney.
 In fact, the film’s fondness for Bale and his performance becomes slightly problematic when it verges on glorifying a character that is utterly despicable.

 I have to admit that I was excited about the prospect of Vice.
-Whilst McKay’s outright comedies can be fairly hit or miss, The Big Short presented an intriguing shift in the writer/director’s career, and his fusing of cinematic techniques beckoned a new, unconventional and creative direction for the biopic genre.
-And whilst Vice may not hit the mark completely, its aim to make a complex subject accessible to a broad audience is commendable, attempting to subvert established notions of high and low culture.
-Well-known for encouraging improvisation on-set, McKay’s latest is much like improv comedy in that some of its ideas make an impact and many don’t, but one must appreciate the shear confidence and quantity of ideas on display here – it’s certainly far more ambitious and creative than some recent biopics (I’m looking at you Bohemian Rhapsody).
+Whilst McKay’s outright comedies can be fairly hit or miss, The Big Short presented an intriguing shift in the writer/director’s career, and his fusing of cinematic techniques beckoned a new and unconventional direction for the biopic genre.
+So whilst Vice may not hit the mark completely, its aim to make a complex subject accessible to a broad audience is commendable, attempting to subvert established notions of high and low culture.
+Well-known for encouraging improvisation on-set, McKay’s latest is much like a sketch show in that some of its ideas make an impact and many don’t, but one must appreciate the shear confidence and quantity of ideas on display here.
+It’s certainly far more ambitious and creative than some recent biopics (I’m looking at you Bohemian Rhapsody).
 Vice stomps along with a genuinely magnetic performance from Bale, but is yet to fully consolidate the best of Adam McKay’s varied stylings.

 Writer/Director: Adam McKay